-The Risk Management Department, in close cooperation with the Investment Committee and the Board of Directors, are entitled to review and assess the efficiency of the risk management strategies and systems adopted by Colmex Pro Ltd.
+The Risk Management Department, in close cooperation with the Investment Committee and the Board of Directors, are entitled to review and assess the efficiency of the risk management strategies and systems adopted by the Company.

 The said procedures and strategies are designed to manage the risks that the Company might face during its operations.